sef-global/scholarx-backend/README.md

 ```

 - `src/controllers/`: Contains the controller classes that handle incoming requests.
-- `src/middleware/`: Contains the middleware functions that are used to modify requests and responses.
+- `src/middleware/`: Contains the middleware functions used to modify requests and responses.
 - `src/routes/`: Contains the route definitions for the application.
+- `src/services/`: Contains the service definitions for the application.
-- `src/app.ts`: Creates and configures the Express application.
+- `src/entities/`: Contains the entity models for the application.
-- `src/index.ts`: Starts the server.
+- `src/index.ts`: Creates and configures the Express application and starts the server.
 - `src/types.ts`: Defines custom types for the application.
 - `.env.example`: An example configuration file for environment variables.
-- `.gitignore`: A list of files and directories that should be ignored by Git.
+- `.gitignore`: A list of files and directories to be ignored by Git.
 - `package.json`: Contains information about the project and its dependencies.
 - `tsconfig.json`: Configuration file for the TypeScript compiler.

+We appreciate your interest in ScholarX.
+Happy contributing!
+If you have any questions or need assistance, please don't hesitate to reach out to us.